White Stag sign: Made in Oregon lettering

 Bill Naito died in 1996; later that year, Ramsay Signs and the H. Naito Corporation, now run by Bill's son Bob, got into a dispute about who would pay for deferred maintenance and repairs on the sign, with both sides threatening to either turn off the sign permanently or move it.
 Led by mayor Vera Katz, the city mediated the dispute, which resulted in Naito agreeing to continue to pay for the electricity and also pay for a long-term contract for Ramsay to maintain the sign.
-In exchange, Naito proposed that the sign's lettering be changed to advertise a Naito-owned gift retailing company called Made in Oregon.
+In exchange, Naito proposed that the sign's lettering be changed to advertise a Naito-owned gift retailing brand called Made in Oregon.
 Asserting that "the sign always has been maintained commercially," Portland's Historical Landmarks Commission approved the proposal by a 5–1 vote in April 1997 and the sign was altered that summer.
 Along with the change of "White Stag" to "Made in Oregon", the smaller neon lettering along the bottom of the sign was changed from "Sportswear" to "Old Town," indicating the location of the sign.
 Other elements of the design remained unaltered: the outline of Oregon and the leaping deer at the top.